CourseReps/ECEN689-Fall2018/Projects/1ProjectFiles/Team9/README.md

  * Correaltion_heatmap_generate                       ---- generates correlation heatmap on the final data
  * visualisation_cdc                                  ---- analyses data from cdc

-## Note : We maintained a separate Repository for our project work : https://github.com/jatinKamnani/project1
+## Note : We maintained a separate Repository for our project work and used this during development: https://github.com/jatinKamnani/project1